cwatkins/grammarly-for-developers/examples/editor-sdk-react-stats/readme.md

-# Grammarly Text Editor SDK with Session and Document Stats
+# Grammarly Text Editor SDK for React: Session and Document Stats

-This demo shows how to track session and [document](https://developer.grammarly.com/docs/api/editor-sdk/documentstats) stats using the Grammarly Text Editor Plugin's built-in [callback functions](https://developer.grammarly.com/docs/api/editor-sdk/grammarlyeditorplugincallbacks#ondocumentstats).
+This demo shows how to listen for and handle the `session-stats` and `document-stats` events using the Grammarly Text Editor Plugin for React's built-in [callback functions](https://developer.grammarly.com/docs/api/editor-sdk/grammarlyeditorplugincallbacks).

-[`SessionStats`](https://developer.grammarly.com/docs/api/editor-sdk/sessionstats) is an event that contains statistics about the [user's] Grammarly session, whereas [`DocumentStats`](https://developer.grammarly.com/docs/api/editor-sdk/documentstats) is an event that contains statistics about the user-entered text.
+- [session-stats](https://developer.grammarly.com/docs/events#session-stats) is an event emitted by the plugin that returns a [SessionStats](https://developer.grammarly.com/docs/api/editor-sdk/sessionstats) object.
+- [document-stats](https://developer.grammarly.com/docs/events#document-stats) is an event emitted by the plugin that returns a [DocumentStats](https://developer.grammarly.com/docs/api/editor-sdk/documentstats) object.

-**Note**: The ability to receive real-time session and document stats is only available on the [Plus plan](https://developer.grammarly.com/plans).
+**Note**: The `session-stats` and `document-stats` events are only emitted for applications on the [Plus plan](https://developer.grammarly.com/plans).
+Check out the [Custom Events](https://developer.grammarly.com/docs/events#custom-events) documentation page for a full list of events.

 ## Try the demo